npm/npmo-docs/tutorials/backups-and-ha.md

 2. Stop the services/containers via admin console Dashboard, remove or truncate the `sequence` file in your replica instance (located in your configured "Miscellaneous data files" directory), and then start the services/containers.

 This will ensure that your replica has the full set of package changes from the instance it's following.

+_Note: Replicas must always be in **mirror** otherwise it will lead to the replicas being out of sync with the masters._

 In this manner, you could set up multiple replicas of a single instance or daisy chain one replica behind another for redundancy.
 We do not limit the number of npm Enterprise instances you can run or the number of packages each instance holds - our license is only based on how many users benefit from your instances.